 es Claypool (bass/vocals) and Todd Huth (guitar) got together in the early 1980s under the original name Primate.
 As something of a cult phenomenon, their first release was a live effort titled Suck On This (1989) recorded at a local club and released on their own 'Prawnsong' label.
 Joe Satriani protégé Larry LaLonde replaced Huth who had left to join another bay area Thrash act by the name of Blind Illusion, a band from which Claypool had once come.

-Mixing a bizarre mix of Thrash, Avant-Rock and Aquatic funk with humor, and hardly being described as a breakneck riffarama act, Primus would release their debut studio effort in America in 1990 on 'Caroline' and titled it Frizzle Fry.
-The tracks featured heavy doses of Claypool's marine influenced lyrical subjects with tracks like John The Fisherman, a track that many considered excellent.
+Mixing a bizarre mix of thrash metal, avant-rock and aquatic funk with humor, and hardly being described as a breakneck 'riffarama' act, Primus would release their debut studio effort in America in 1990 on the 'Caroline' label and titled it Frizzle Fry.
+The tracks featured heavy doses of Claypool's marine influenced lyrical subjects with tracks like John The Fisherman, a work that many critics considered excellent.
 Adding to the ambiance was the recent addition of Tim 'Herb' Alexander's drumming complimenting Claypool's bass work.

 Supporting acts like 24-7 Spyz, Faith No More and Living Color, Primus fit in nicely with the widening world of funk metal and soon got themselves a major league contract with the 'Atlantic' subsidiary 'Interscope' for the follow-up release Sailing The Seas Of Cheese (1991), whose highlight was a reworked version of Tommy The Cat, a track also found on their debut and complete with the assistance of fellow weird purveyor Tom Watts.
 Pork Soda (1993), and the subsequent tour with Rush, managed to gain them a 56 UK and a full 7 in the US charts.